1. Decide exactly what you're looking for and how much you can afford to pay.

 - You’ll also be asked to provide bank statements and photographic ID.
 If your income is deemed to be insufficient or because of problems with these checks, you may be asked to provide a guarantor.

 Referencing fee: £120 inc VAT per person

 Tenancy agreement fee: £175 inc VAT for the property

 Property World is a member of the Property Ombudsmen Redress Scheme and NALS Client Money Protection Scheme

 Deposits are held with either the Deposit Protection Service or Tenancy Deposit Scheme

 7. The contract is the agreement between you and the landlord and is signed by both.
 It specifies the tenancy term and other conditions, such as how many times the landlord of letting agency might visit.
 The landlord is normally your main point of contact once you’ve moved in.
 We can help explain any of the terms of the tenancy agreement if you’re not sure.

-8. You will be required to pay a security deposit equivalent to one month's rent plus a week.
+8. You will be required to pay a security deposit equivalent to six week's rent.

 9. Check the inventory thoroughly and make any amendments you think are necessary.
 There should also be a schedule of the condition of the property with photographic evidence.

 10. Make sure that you have the contact details for whoever is managing the property plus any emergency phone numbers in case of emergencies.
 Then move in, register for council tax and utilities and enjoy your tenancy.